Child Assessments

 The full assessment explores a range of academic skills and cognitive processing abilities.
 The final report provides information on the nature of identified difficulties and makes a range of well-informed recommendations to support the child.

-The diagnostic report constitutes the formal evidence and diagnosis of dyslexia.
+The diagnostic report constitutes the formal evidence and diagnosis of dyslexia, or dyscalculia.

 What happens after an assessment?